abpy/abpy.github.io/_posts/2023-5-20-linear-profiles.md

 title: "Making Linear Camera Profiles with dcpTool"
 author: "Aaron"
 ---

-A linear camera profile is one that does not add a contrast curve or other look to an image.
-When used in a raw converter (adobe ACR / Lightroom, etc) it will show the colors and tones as the sensor + calibration rendered them, without any default adjustment already applied.
+A linear profile is a camera profile that does not add a contrast curve or other look to an image.
+When used in a raw converter (adobe ACR / Lightroom, etc) it will show the colors and tones as the sensor and calibration rendered them, without any default adjustment already applied.

 A linear profile is essential for tasks like reproducing artwork, scanning negatives and slides, or getting a flat base to use for a LUT.
 It can also be used as a starting point for photo editing as an alternative to the default look.

-This post will cover how to convert an adobe standard profile into a linear profile by using dcptool to convert the dcp file to xml, edit the xml, and convert back to dcp.
+This post will cover how to convert an adobe standard profile into a linear profile by using dcptool to convert between dcp and xml.
 These instructions are written for mac, but it should be similar on windows.

 ## Using dcpTool
 Camera Profiles are stored in the .dcp format based on dng.